Hispanic-American History Timeline

-Occupied by rebels who fought and died for Texas independence from Mexico -- including many Hispanics -- the Alamo suffered a defeat against the Mexican Army that become legendary.
-"Remember the Alamo" became the battle cry that eventually won Texas independence from Mexico.
+Occupied by rebels who fight and die for Texas independence from Mexico - including many Hispanics - the Alamo suffers a defeat against the Mexican Army that becomes legendary.
+"Remember the Alamo" becomes the battle cry that eventually won Texas independence from Mexico.

-Of the estimated 189 men who died defending The Alamo, only six were actually born in Texas -- and all of them were Hispanic: Juan Abamillo, Juan A. Badillo, Carlos Espalier, Gregorio Esparza, Antonio Fuentes, and Andrés Nava.
-And the man who left The Alamo to seek reinforcements, Juan Seguín, was also a Latino.
+Of the estimated 189 men who die defending The Alamo, only six are actually born in Texas - and all of them are Hispanic: Juan Abamillo, Juan A. Badillo, Carlos Espalier, Gregorio Esparza, Antonio Fuentes, and Andrés Nava.
+And a man who leaves The Alamo to seek reinforcements and survives, Juan Seguín, is also a Latino.

 Nowadays, they are all recognized in a monument outside the mission.
 And The Alamo is San Antonio's biggest tourist attraction, celebrating both its heritage as a Spanish mission and as the sacred battleground of the Texas Revolution.

 Spanish Florida governor Manuel de Montiano orders the Spanish black militia - composed of runaway British slaves - to build and command a fort for freed African slaves now serving as soldier for the Spanish Crown.

 The fort, “Gracia Real de Santa Teresa de Mose” (Royal Grace of St. Teresa of Mose), better known as Fort Mose, is built to defend St. Augustine from British attacks.
 It becomes the first free African-American community in what is now the United States!

 "Gracia Real" indicates that the town is established by the king of Spain.
 "Santa Teresa" (de Aviles) is the town's designated patrol saint, and "Mose" is the name of the area before the settlement.